 Parental controls: Parental controls are available, but they will require you to do about 20 minutes of set-up before handing off the tablet to your child.
 You can also create an Apple ID for your kid(s) if you plan on sharing the device.

 Games/educational value: With over 200,000 educational and reference apps in the App Store, your child will never run out of learning opportunities.
-Here’s a list of 55 of the most popular and free educational apps on a variety of subjects.
+Here’s a list of the most popular and free educational apps you can install today.

-Extra credit: With the biggest screen on our list, this is the tablet to have if your child needs a larger working space for creating, gaming or learning.
+Extra credit: Featuring one of the largest screens on the market, this is the tablet to have if your child needs a larger working space for creating, gaming or learning.

 Durability: Similar to the full-size iPad, you’ll want to fortify this tablet immediately.

 Longevity: Historically, Apple hasn’t updated their mini line as often as their full-size iPads and phones, which makes this model likely to be their leading mini model for a few years running.